obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to get the most out of the Breadcrumbs plugin.md

 publish: true
 ---

-The [Breadcrumbs Plugin](https://github.com/SkepticMystic/breadcrumbs) is a very powerful plugin.
+The [[breadcrumbs|Breadcrumbs]] is a very powerful plugin.
 As such, it seems to have a rather steep learning curve.
 However, after some initial set-up, you can already start reaping the benefits of arbitrary, non-exclusive hierarchies within your vault.

 *Note: this is a refined version of the post by [[lkadre]] on [this discussion](https://github.com/SkepticMystic/breadcrumbs/discussions/175) on Github.*